starnight/simple-data-structure/README.md

 -----------

 This example is first round of codes in 'demo.c' which tests the QUEUE behavior.
 It will push elements into the QUEUE until the QUEUE is full.
-Then enumerate the elements in the QUEUE to show the values.
+Then enumerates the elements in the QUEUE to show the values.
 Finally, pop all the elements in the QUEUE.